What to Pack for an Amazing Alaskan Cruise

 Waterproof Hiking Boots – Bring sturdy, waterproof hiking boots for excursions and hikes on uneven terrain.

-Comfortable Walking Shoes – Pack comfortable walking shoes for city tours and casual explorations.
+Comfortable Walking Shoes – Pack comfortable walking shoes (tennies) for city tours and casual explorations.

 Rubber Boots – Depending on your activities, consider packing rubber boots for wet or muddy conditions.
-These cool boots are all the rage in Alaska!
+These cool boots are all the rage in Alaska.
+Or you might consider buying them at your first port.
+They make a great souvenir!

 what to pack for an alaskan cruise